nuxt-community/auth-module/docs/content/en/guide/scheme.md

 <alert type="warning">As v5 still in development, there may be breaking changes to this feature.</alert>

-Sometimes the included schemes doesn't match your requirements.
+Sometimes the included schemes don't match your requirements.
 Creating your own scheme will provide flexibility you need.
 You can create a new scheme from scratch or extend an existing scheme.

 > **Note** A list of available scheme methods will be added in future releases.